hammertoe/quernus_website/_posts/2015-08-26-upgrading-hp-microserver-g8-with-xeon.md

 title: Upgrading HP Microserver G8 with a Xeon
 comments: True
 tags: FreeBSD, Hardware
+summary: A cheap and simple CPU upgrade to a HP Microserver for many more cores and virtualisation features
 ---

 I've got a small HP Microserver G8 in my office as a general office fileserver, VM host for software projects, network server etc.